FireML-Dev/EMFPinata/README.md

 # EMFAddons

-Addons for the EvenMoreFish Plugin
+Addons for the EvenMoreFish Plugin.

+Requires a Paper server to work!

 ## Download